Team2-GITHUB/mmci-versioncontrol-assignment/thisisNOTempty.md

 Where does it fall short in leveraging version control tools?

 What would you do differently?

-What would be the alternantive to version control
+What would be the alternantive to version control?